codesmythe/KEMOJO/README.md

 ## Acknowledgements

+This project has initially inspired by the [Atari ST Eiffel 3](http://didier.mequignon.free.fr/eiffel-e.htm) project.
+I've replaced the PIC microcontroller in that project with an easier-to-use ATmega 328P.

 The low-level PS/2 code watches the PS/2 keyboard and mouse clock lines for transitions and signals an interrupt the ATmega.
 This code